MSRConnections/Azure-training-course/Content/Data Lake/Data Lake Store + Analytics HOL.md

 The file preview only shows a portion of the data file.
 The next step is to query the data.
 For that, Azure Data Lake provides U-SQL.

 <a name="Exercise4"></a>
-## Exercise 4: Run a simple U-SQL job in Azure Data Lake Analytics
+## Exercise 4: Query a TSV file with U-SQL

 [U-SQL](http://usql.io/) is a new language created by Microsoft that combines traditional SQL Data Definition Language (DDL) and Data Manipulation Language (DML) constructs with expressions, functions, and operators based on the popular C# programming language.
 It marries the benefits of SQL with the power of expressive code.
 And it is supported natively in Azure Data Lake.
-In this exercise, you will use U-SQL to perform some simple queries on the data you imported in Exercise 3.
+In this exercise, you will use U-SQL to query the data you imported in Exercise 3.

 1. In the portal, open the Azure Data Lake Analytics account that you created in [Exercise 2](#Exercise2).
 In the ensuing blade, click **New Job** to create a new U-SQL job.